thomcc/ubrustc/README.md

 Then, you can either do `./build.sh` to build the binary, which will place it somewhere inside `target/*`, or `./build.sh install`.
 If you're on Windows, IDK (it shouldn't be hard to install, but you likely need to set the rpath right).

+Once it's installed, you use it by setting the `RUSTC` environment variable to `ubrustc` when running cargo.

 Please don't use this in production.

 ## Acknowledgements